freedomofpress/securedrop-docs/docs/backup_and_restore.rst

 ``~/Persistent/securedrop``.

-Run ``git describe --exact-match`` to verify that you have a tagged SecureDrop release, 0.12.0 or newer, checked out.
+Run ``git describe --exact-match`` to verify that you have a tagged SecureDrop release, |version| or newer, checked out.

 Check Connectivity
 ''''''''''''''''''